thelichedev/blog/posts/defect_evaluation.md

 |:--------------------------|:-----------------:|:-------------------:|:-------------:|
 | **after user impact**     | frequent          | frequent            | under extreme user pressure |

-Users are constantly impacted by defects, even if they are harmless, they **take their toll on the trust they have in the product**.
+Users are constantly impacted by defects, even if they are harmless, whick **take their toll on the trust they have in the product**.

 Missing requirements are developped on the basis of "how many users requested this feature", aka "extreme user pressure".
 The team cannot anticipate the needs of their users since they are undistinguishable amongst the flood of daily errors in delivery.

 Management in those teams usually only reacts when the impact of the defects is extremely high.
-Low impact defects are ignored as "business as usual, move fast and break thing".
+Low impact defects are ignored as "business as usual, move fast and break things".

 This is **a major sign of management immaturity**, since the low and high impacts often have the same root causes.
 Ignoring low impact defects actually leaves you exposed to a future high impact defect that could have been avoided by acting sooner on the quality signals.

 The symptoms are also visible in the relationship between the development team and the support.
 Support finds ways to "go around" the defects, that are well known and even documented in the support knowledge base.
-**Support considers most defect will never be fixed** and don't even signal them to the developer team anymore.
+**Support considers most defect will never be fixed** and doesn't even report them to the developers team anymore.

-Developers show no interest in support operations and difficulties, and might even develop a form of contemps for the support team, enabled by management.
+Developers show no interest in support operations and difficulties, and might even develop a form of contempt for the support team, enabled by management.

-"Support does not know of our product works, and do more harm than good trying to fix the clients problems"
+"Support does not know how our product works, and do more harm than good trying to fix the clients' problems"

 ### Mature teams